 Again, this is tightly related to the concept of peer pressure.
-Some people cave in to peer pressure, to do drugs for instance, in order to get the respect of certain peers.
+Some people cave into peer pressure, to do drugs for instance, in order to get the respect of certain peers.
 As a peer of mine in high school once said, sarcastically and very self-consciously, “Come on, all the cool kids are doing it!”

 When a person buys a Lamborghini, they aren’t buying a car, nor even a sports car.
-They’re buying a promise of recognition at their favourite place to cruise for women or car afficionado community.
-Jaguars and BMWs are sold on the premise that owning one will gain the owner respect as a succesful businessman at the country club.
+They’re buying a promise of recognition at their favorite place to cruise for women or car afficionado community.
+Jaguars and BMWs are sold on the premise that owning one will gain the owner respect as a successful businessman at the country club.
 Status symbols aren’t sold on features, comfort or any of the other buzzwords that ad creatives likely to feature.
 Those are just the excuses provided to purchasers to rationalize the purchase to themselves.
 Status symbols are sold on respect.
 That’s why they’re called “status” symbols ;).

 4. Influence due to Self-Actualization Needs